Measurement of the X-ARAPUCA's Absolute Photon Detection Efficiency for the Deep Underground Neutrino Experiment's Vertical Drift Far Detector: Introduction

 \subsection{\acs{XA} Simulation}

-In order to estimate the device’s response to the different optical components and to inform about the specific \ac{XA} configuration to be tested (see Section 2.3), a custom--made \ac{MC} simulation of the whole \ac{XA} has been developed to compute the device’s \ac{PCE}.
-This simulation--derived performance value differs from the previously defined \ac{PDE} as it does not account for the experimental reconstruction process evaluated through this work.
-Nevertheless, this simulation implements the measured optical properties of all active components and derives the fraction of collected photons onto the \ac{SiPM}s active surface area.
+To estimate the device's response to the different optical components and inform about the specific \ac{XA} configuration to be tested, a \ac{MC} simulation, described in detail in a forthcoming publication, of the whole \ac{XA} has been developed to compute the device's \ac{PDE}.
+This simulation implements the measured optical properties of all active components.

-The most relevant results concern the impact of the dichroic filters, whose transmittance curves are inevitably shifted in wavelength depending on the angle of incidence (see Figure~\ref{fig:DF_transmittance}).
-The aforementioned simulation, which has been adapted to extrapolate experimental transmittance curves to reproduce custom cutoff positions, suggests that this parasitic effect causes realistic dichroic filters to reduce the \ac{PCE} of the XA.